akfldk1028/gridtrader_backend/llm/instructions_v1.md

 8. **Futures trading**: Please keep in mind that this is not a regular spot transaction, but a futures transaction.
 You must evaluate it by clearly distinguishing whether it is a long or short position.
 9. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
 Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.
 Your response must be in JSON format.
 10. **IMPORTANT** : This is not simply a concept of buying and selling, but a futures transaction, so you must clearly think about LONG and SHORT.
 Rather than simply concluding to sell or buy based on a surge or plunge, you must look at the future trend and determine whether it will rise or fall.
 Otherwise, you will suffer a big loss.
 11. **IMPORTANT** :You should check all the given time frames together.
-In particular, focus on the 2-hour and daily timeframes.
+In particular, focus on the 2-hour and 1-day timeframes.
 - Keep in mind that the last data in each timeframe is the most recent data.

 ### Considerations